 C.P.R.
-(CPU Parameter Recall)
+(CPU Parameter Recall) (CPU)

 The C.P.R. feature of the motherboard BIOS allows automatic re-setting to the BIOS default settings in case the system hangs due to overclocking.
 When the system hangs due to overclocking, C.P.R. eliminates the need to open the system chassis and clear the RTC data.
-Simply shut down and reboot the system, and BIOS automatically restores the CPU default settings for each parameter.
-See page 2-17.
+Simply shut down and reboot the system, and BIOS automatically restores the CPU default setting for each parameter.